Last Updated on by Karl

 And one of the best parts about it?
 It’s free for an entire month.
 No limits.
 No restrictions.

-Sign up for your trial period now and see why I’m so confident in promoting LinkedIn Learning.
+Sign up for your LinkedIn Learning month free trial now and see why I’m so confident in promoting LinkedIn Learning.

 LinkedIn Learning FAQs

-Is a LinkedIn Learning Certificate Valuable in the Real World?
+Is a LinkedIn Learning Certificate of Completion Valuable in the Real World?

-LinkedIn Learning certificates are intended to show that you’ve completed a professionally designed course or learning path.
+LinkedIn Learning certificate of completion is intended to show that you’ve completed a professionally designed course or learning path and that you've learned new skills on the learning platform.
+These LinkedIn Learning certificates are displayed on your LinkedIn account.

-While they carry value as proof of competence and show prospective employers that you take your professional development seriously, they’re not endorsed by educational institutions like universities or colleges.
+While such a certificate of completion is a sign that you may have the job skills necessary and that you take professional growth seriously, they’re not endorsed by educational institutions like universities or colleges.

-There are both Android and iPhone apps for LinkedIn Learning.
-They are rated at 4.7 and 4.8 stars on their respective app stores respectively, and offer all the core functions available on the browser version of the platform.
+Yes there is a LinkedIn Learning app available on the Google and Apple app stores.
+They are rated at 4.7 and 4.8 stars respectively.
+The LinkedIn Learning app offers all the core functions available on the browser version of the platform.

 Can I Cancel My LinkedIn Learning Subscription Before the Trial Period Ends?

-Yes, even though LinkedIn Learning asks for your payment details when you sign up for your trial period, you can cancel your subscriptions before the first billing cycle.
-This date is clearly stipulated in your profile and in the subscription confirmation email.
+Yes, even though LinkedIn Learning asks for your payment details when you sign up for your month free trial period, you can cancel your LinkedIn Learning subscription before the first billing cycle.
+This date is clearly stipulated in your LinkedIn profile and in the subscription confirmation email.

 Can I Watch My LinkedIn Learning Videos Offline?